jacastromad/voice-assistant-pipeline/README.md

 # Local Voice Assistant Template

-A template to build your own local offline voice assistant.
+A template to build your own local offline voice assistant with agent capabilities.

 This example uses: